Lisa’s Sweetened Upper East Side Kitchen – Homeowner Guest Post

 With these issues in mind, I started my research.
 My dream kitchen had beautiful wooden cabinetry with sleek appliances and marble counters, but as I evaluated the actual space I had to work with (and my budget), I decided that a clean minimal style would work best in the boxy little space.
 Once I figured out what I was looking for, I started canvassing my friends for contractor recommendations.
 The horror stories scared me enough to postpone my plans for a month or so, until one by one, my appliances started dying.
 The stove burners led the way, followed in rapid succession by the microwave and dishwasher.
 When the refrigerator started making a grinding noise, I knew I couldn’t procrastinate any longer.

 Fortunately, I read about Sweeten on Apartment Therapy and it sounded like exactly what I needed.
 I posted my project and quickly got an email from Sweeten helping me determine that because I knew pretty much what I was looking for and wasn’t making drastic structural changes, I could reasonably go with a good contractor and forgo hiring (and paying for) a designer.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 I got in touch with four contractors referred by Sweeten and ultimately selected Sweeten Expert Erion.
 He wasn’t discouraged by the size of the kitchen, understood what I was looking for, had great taste, and showed an eye for details.
 As a newbie, I also really appreciated that he was very clear about costs, estimating to me what materials and labor were expected to cost for each item instead of just giving me a lump price.